 - Certifying backflow testers and maintaining an Approved Tester List.

 - Each tester must sign and submit the HCWA Approved Tester Code of Conduct and Application before being placed on the HCWA Approved Tester List.

 Customer is responsible for having their backflow device(s) installed according to our specifications and tested by an approved tester.
 HCWA does not install or test commercial backflow devices.

 Backflow Prevention/Thermal Expansion Requirements:

 - Calibrated Pressure Relief Valves

 Devices can be found at most hardware stores.
-They are made from a variety of manufacturers including:
+They are made by a variety of manufacturers, including:

 For additional information on backflow prevention and thermal expansion, please refer to the following documents: